bilal-fazlani/zio-maelstrom/docs/examples/unique-ids.md

 Unlike echo, this node also has some state which we have modeled using `Ref[Int]`.
 We increment the `Int` every time we generate a new Id.
 To make it unique across the cluster, we append the node Id to the generated id.

+!!! tip "Why use a `Ref`?"
+    Using a `Ref` ensures that I can update the state in a thread-safe manner.
+This is important because the **messages are received and processed concurrently**

 <!--codeinclude-->
 [Node application](../../examples/unique-ids/src/main/scala/com/example/Main.scala) block:Main
 <!--/codeinclude-->